Wong Xiang Yi: Career

 Starting to study Fine Arts in the CUHK, Wong started her path to become an artist in 2006.
 Throughout the 11 years of being an artist, Wong participated in a total of 23 exhibitions, in terms of solo and joint exhibition, including 3 solo exhibitions.
 Wong shows her active participation in the art industry since she participated in at least one exhibition every year, consecutively in 10 years since her first exhibition in 2007.

-Wong has been unique in terms of her artwork and especially her perspective of seeing love and gender, and her talent is recognized by the art industry.
-She has won numerous awards in the previous, including significant awards such as the Hong Kong Chinese Meticulous Painting Association Creative Award in 2009 and the Grotto Creation Awards (2010).
-Last but not least, in 2014, Wong has been one of the brilliant and promising artists on the "100 Painters of Tomorrow", written by Kurt Beers, published by Thames & Hudson, which implies the recognition and the appreciation from the international committees.
-The 100 Painters were chosen based on their artwork, among around 4300 applicants, which can show how talented and brilliant she is and how she can stand out from the crowd of artist in the dimension of Contemporary art.
+Wong has been unique in terms of artwork and perspective of romantic narrative, and her talent is recognized by the art industry.
+She has won numerous awards in previous years, including significant awards such as the Hong Kong Chinese Meticulous Painting Association Creative Award in 2009 and the Grotto Creation Awards (2010).
+Last but not least, in 2014, Wong has been one of artists on the "100 Painters of Tomorrow", written by Kurt Beers, published by Thames & Hudson, which implies the recognition and the appreciation from the international committees.
+The 100 Painters were chosen based on their artwork, among around 4300 applicants.

 Here is a summarized table of exhibitions where her artwork were published.